cpjobling/eg-151-microcontrollers/eg-151-assessment-2021-2022.md

 ## Covid-19 Statement

-As the University continues to respond to the ongoing Covid-19 pandemic module information may be subject to change to ensure students receive the best learning experience possible.
-We will make every effort to engage with students where changes are necessary and any changes will be communicated to students, as soon as possible.
+As the University continues to respond to the ongoing Covid-19 pandemic module information may be subject to change to ensure that you receive the best learning experience possible.
+We will make every effort to engage with you where changes are necessary and any changes will be communicated to you, as soon as possible.
 Delivery of both teaching and assessment will be blended including live and self-directed activities which can be accessed on-campus and online if necessary.

 ## Summary of assessment